Table of Contents

 Because of PK differences, new tests are being developed to help figure out if patients are receiving the right amount of drug.

 Therapeutic Drug Monitoring (TDM): TDM is designed to measure your drug levels specifically.
 Basically it measures minimum concentration (Cmin) by drawing blood before morning meds.
 This can help your health care provider decide if the dose of your HIV drugs should be changed.
 TDM is expensive and is most often used in research studies.
-It may or may not be available in your health care provider's office.
+It may or may not be available through your health care provider, and is not currently recommended by the US Department of Health and Human Services for providers to use when managing regular HIV treatment in adults.

 The timing of medication doses has been carefully calculated to keep the drug in your bloodstream at levels that will control HIV.
-When you do not take a dose on time, the blood level of the drug will fall too low to be effective.
+When you do not take a dose on time, the level of drug in your blood becomes too low to be effective.

 When this happens, HIV has a chance to make more copies of itself, which causes your viral load to go up.
 Having too little of an HIV drug in your blood also makes it easier for HIV to become resistant to the drug you are taking, causing it to stop working.
 Consequently, your viral load could go up, your CD4 cells could go down, and you might need to change drug treatments.
 The best way to avoid this is to take your HIV drugs the way they are prescribed.
 This maintains the blood level of the drugs necessary to fight the virus effectively.